MUSIC

 It is the intention of the music department, through its curricula to:

-3. To support learners of all ages (both students and staff) to develop, refine and improve their own skills and knowledge, working to realise their full potential in Music.
+2. To support learners of all ages (both students and adults) to develop, refine and improve their own skills and knowledge, and to realise their full potential in Music.

-5. To ensure access to high-quality 1-to-1 instrumental tuition and that that those in financial need are, where appropriate, given the same access to instrumental tuition as other members of the School community, for example, by use of the Pupil Premium Fund, where appropriate.
+4. To ensure access to high-quality 1-to-1 instrumental tuition and that that those in financial need are, where appropriate, given the same access to instrumental tuition as other members of the school community, for example, by use of the Pupil Premium Fund, where appropriate.

 Key Stage 3

-The key stage 3 music curriculum builds on skills gained during Key Stage 2, developing musical knowledge over three key strands of performing, composing and listening and appraising.
-All of Year 7 take part in a compulsory choir as part of their first term at Grays Convent High School, enabling them to experience making music together as soon as they join the school.
-Students are encouraged to take part in extra-curricular music making and subject related trips as they are available to develop their knowledge and love for music.
+The key stage 3 music curriculum builds on skills taught Key Stage 2.
+It develops musical knowledge over the key strands of Composing, Listening & Appraising and Performing (CLAP).
+All Year 7 students take part in a compulsory choir as part of their first term at Grays Convent High School.
+This enables them to experience performing music together as soon as they join the school.
+Those who wish to continue their extra-curricular singing are encouraged to do so, leading to the possibilities of entering local competitions, shows or even to take part in foreign trips, where we would promote Grays Convent High School music not only locally, but also internationally.
+Students are encouraged to take part in extra-curricular music making with clubs and other subject related trips as they are available to develop their knowledge and love for music.

 Baseline Testing And Assessment